vitu-mafeni/transition-operator/USER-GUIDE.md

 ## Notes and Best Practices

+- All commands are installed and run with root privileges.
 - Run the operator and node agent with root privileges.
 - Keep software versions identical between source and destination nodes.
 - Validate Pod CIDR consistency between CAPI resources and your CNI.